fhope86/Course-Project-Getting-and-Cleaning-Data/README.md

 7) Read in features table to get variable (column) names and indexes
 8) Subset data to mean & std variables
 9) Rename variable/column names to descriptive
-10)Create tidydata set with collapsed means for each activity per subject
+10) Create tidydata set with collapsed means for each activity per subject

 Available data sets:
 -fulldata (dataframe) - full dataset which combines training and test data with all variables; orignal variable names;